 Scroll down to SmartScreen for Microsoft Store apps field and check either of the 2 options Warn, and Off.

 How to Customize Exploit Protection on Windows 10

-“Exploit protection” in Windows 10 lets you safeguard your device against threats and attacks.
+“Exploit protection” in Windows 10 or 11 lets you safeguard your device against threats and attacks.
 Out of the box, your device is already set up with the protection settings that work best for most people.